maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

     ## is a crude measure of effective sample size, and Rhat is the potential
     ## scale reduction factor on split chains (at convergence, Rhat = 1).

-So when you don't need Student's *t*, it still gets the right answer anyways.
+So when you don't need Student's *t*, it yields the right answer anyways.
 That's a nice feature.

 We should probably compare the posteriors of the correlations across the four models.
 First we’ll need to put the posterior samples into data frames.